cjpdev/GameVoiceControl/README.md

 **Is it safe to use?**

-It is safe to use this software with the above games, as this is not a hack it does not interfere with any part of these games.
-It only onverts voice command into key/mouse inputs and behaviors that are relevent(useful) in the context of the running games/software.
+It is safe to use this software with the above games, as this is not a hack it does not interfere with any part of these games code; EXE, DLL or in memory execution.
+It only converts voice command into key/mouse inputs and behaviors that are relevent(useful) in the context of the running games.
 It interacts directly with Windows OS not the game.

   NO WITHOUT WARRANTY OF ANY KIND, and I ACCEPT NO LIABLITY OF ANY KIND.
-  **So use a your on risk**,
+  **So use at your on risk**,

 Lower level windows API is used to handle keyboard, DirectX and mouse input.
 Voice control is handled by the Microsoft voice recognition API.